DataLab: A Unified Platform for LLM-Powered Business Intelligence: Domain Knowledge Incorporation

-Traditionally, such knowledge has been manually constructed by domain experts, which is tedious and time-consuming.
-Through an extensive examination conducted at Tencent, it was observed that, while 85\% of the tables lack comprehensive metadata, they are predominantly linked to various SQL or Python scripts utilized for data processing.
+Many existing works assume that such knowledge can be manually constructed and integrated by domain experts.
+However, in large organizations, enormous numbers of data tables are commonly involved, making manual curation and maintenance highly impractical.
+To overcome this limitation, we first conducted an extensive investigation at Tencent.
+It was observed that, while 85\% of the tables lack comprehensive metadata, they are predominantly linked to various SQL or Python scripts utilized for data processing.
 These scripts reveal common usage patterns within practical business contexts.
 Additionally, for those tables lacking adequate processing scripts, data lineage information, which elucidates their connections to other tables or columns throughout the organization, provides an alternative resource for metadata imputation.
 Therefore, inspired by LLMs' exceptional code understanding and reasoning abilities, we propose an LLM-based knowledge generation approach (Algorithm~\ref{alg:metadata}) that leverages script history to abstract and summarize knowledge components through meticulously-designed prompting techniques.
 This automated approach comprises a Map-Reduce process with a self-calibration mechanism~\cite{DBLP:conf/emnlp/TianMZSRYFM23} to generate high-quality knowledge for databases, tables, and columns.

 \textbf{Knowledge Components.} Considering the previously defined knowledge categories, metadata and business logic can be deduced from data processing scripts, as both SQL queries and Python code support data manipulation operations like filtering and aggregation.
 Business logic is essential for computing \textit{derived columns} which, though absent in the original table, hold significant value in business contexts.
 In contrast, jargon primarily exists in user queries or organization wikis (\ie documents), necessitating enterprise-specific glossaries for management and application.
 The \textit{knowledge components} that our automated approach can generate are outlined below: \begin{itemize} \item \textbf{Database Level:} \textit{description, usage, tags.} \item \textbf{Table Level:} \textit{description, usage, organization, key column names, key derived attribute names, tags.} \item \textbf{Column Level:} \textit{description, usage, type, tags, derived column information (name, description, usage, calculation logic, related columns, tags).} \end{itemize}